Neon Jungle: History

-The group performed at various UK music festivals during mid 2014, including Wireless Festival, T in the Park and the Blackpool Illuminations Switch-On Festival Weekend.
-Their debut album, Welcome to the Jungle, was released in July 2014 following the single "Louder" (number 14), and entered the UK Albums Chart at number eight.
+Neon Jungle's debut album, Welcome to the Jungle, was released in July 2014 following the single "Louder" (number 14), and entered the UK Albums Chart at number eight.
 Welcome to the Jungle features songwriting and production contributions from Charli XCX, CocknBullKid, Cassie Davis, Fear of Tigers, Snob Scrilla, and soFLY & Nius.
 The group described the album as having "the same energy and attitude that came from Trouble" and "raw, stripped-back and versatile".
 The album includes a cover of Banks's "Waiting Game", which attracted publicity after Banks publicly acknowledged her dissatisfaction with the cover's release months prior to that of her own debut album, Goddess; Neon Jungle declined to respond to her comments.
 A fifth single, "Can't Stop the Love", was released in December 2014.

 The group's contract with RCA Records was terminated in May 2015.
 Cutkelvin said the following month that the group were searching for a new label, writing new material and continuing to perform live.
 In July 2015, Neon Jungle announced via social media that they were disbanding.
 They were nominated at the 2015 Teen Choice Awards in the category of Choice Music: Next Big Thing.